cullenmccutcheon/Data-Projects-TripleTen/SQL Zuber Queries/README.md

 The queries are optimized for readability and adherence to SQL best practices.
 The findings from these queries will help Zuber understand passenger preferences and external factors affecting ride patterns in Chicago.

 ---

-## Project Description

-Zuber, a ride-sharing company, is analyzing taxi ride data in Chicago to understand passenger preferences and how external factors affect rides.
-The database contains information about neighborhoods, cabs, trips, and weather conditions.

-The project involves:

-- Analyzing ride distribution across different taxi companies
-- Examining how weather conditions impact ride durations between key locations
-- Identifying patterns specific to certain days of the week and weather conditions

 ### Heres a sample image of my analysis: